-The Mayor's Police and Crime Plan - a Safer City for Londoners 2017-21 - sets out his strategy for policing and community safety in the city.
-His key priorities include improving the Metropolitan Police Service (MPS), providing a better criminal justice service in London and keeping children and young people safe.
-He will also provide resources to tackle domestic violence, which particularly affects women, and continue to invest in violence reduction initiatives.
+His key priorities include improving the MPS, providing a better criminal justice service in London and keeping children and young people safe.
+He will also provide resources to tackle domestic violence, which particularly affects women, and is increasing investment in violence reduction initiatives.